mjordan/islandora_workbench_docs/docs/fields.md

       subdelimiter: '|'
 ```

-The `field_order` property determines the order of paragraph field values.
-The `subdelimiter` property is the same as all other multi-valued fields, we simply offer the option to override the default or globally configured value.
-The `field_delimiter` property determines what character should be used to separate the paragraph entity's fields.
-We used a colon for the field delimiter in this example, as it is often used in titles to denote subtitles.
+This configuration defines the paragraph field on the node (`field_full_title`) and its child fields (`field_main_title` and `field_subtitle`), which occur within the paragraph in the order they are named in the `field_order` property.
+Within the data in the CSV column, the values corresponding to the order of those fields are separated by the character defined in the `field_delimiter` property. `subdelimiter` here is the same as the `subdelimiter` configuration setting used in non-paragraph multi-valued fields; in this example it overrides the default or globally configured value.
+We use a colon for the field delimiter in this example as it is often used in titles to denote subtitles.